-Disability pension (social insurance): The monthly benefit is 100% of the insured's average earnings; 100% of the minimum wage for rural workers.
+Disability pension (social insurance): 100% of the insured's average earnings is paid; 100% of the minimum wage for rural workers.

-For persons first insured before November 29, 1999, average earnings for benefit calculation purposes are based on the best 80% of monthly earnings since July 1994.
+For persons first insured on or before November 28, 1999, average earnings used to calculate benefits are based on the best 80% of monthly earnings since July 1994.

-For persons first insured after November 28, 1999, average earnings for benefit calculation purposes are based on the best 80% of total monthly earnings.
+For persons first insured after November 28, 1999, average earnings used to calculate benefits are based on the best 80% of total monthly earnings.

-The minimum monthly earnings for benefit calculation purposes are equal to the legal monthly minimum wage (465 reais).
+The minimum monthly earnings used to calculate benefits are the legal monthly minimum wage (545 reais).

-The maximum monthly earnings for benefit calculation purposes are 3,218.90 reais.
+The maximum monthly earnings used to calculate benefits are 3,691.74 reais.

-The minimum monthly pension is equal to the legal monthly minimum wage (465 reais).
+The minimum monthly pension is the legal monthly minimum wage (545 reais).

-The maximum monthly pension is 3,218.90 reais.
+The maximum monthly pension is 3,691.74 reais.